Jeramino/Cohort3-Gamma-Guild/submissions/week-1/example/day-2/ifesi.md

 Digital/Token Ownership (e.g., a RealToken, a VET-tracked item) Ownership Verification
 Relies on paper documents (deeds, receipts), central registries (DMV, land registry).
 Can be slow and faked.
 Publicly verifiable on a blockchain.
 Instantly auditable by anyone.
-The token is the proof.
-Transfer Speed & Cost
+The token is the proof Transfer Speed & Cost
 Slow and expensive.
 Requires lawyers, notaries, brokers, and trust.
 Can take days, weeks, or months.
 Fast and cheap (on L2s).
 Can be transferred globally in seconds for a small network fee.